 Nose up high in the sky: This activity is designed for primary pupils to learn how their senses can be used to describe weather conditions.
 Pupils build a small meteorological station and take weather measurements and learn that scientists need to have access to reliable instruments to make precise weather forecasting.
-Access resource here.

 The ice is melting: This set of four activities allows primary pupils to explore the impact that global warming and melting ice could have on sea levels.
 Pupils learn the difference between land ice and sea ice and consider why ice on Earth is melting.
 They investigate the respective effects of the melting of land ice and sea ice.
-Access resource here.